heiswayi/heiswayi.nrird.com/_posts/2016-12-06-simple-xml-serialization-and-deserialization-helper-class-in-csharp.md

 ### Usage examples

-You need a serializable object class before you can use.
+You need to create a serializable object class before you can use.
 This can be any of the model class if you want.
-For example, I have this object class to use and as you can see I apply XML attributes to the object properties in case I want to rename to different names in my XML file:
+For example, I have this object class to use and as you can see I applied XML attributes to the object properties in case I want to rename them to different names in my XML file:

 ```csharp
 using System.Collections.Generic;